-The famous annual hot dog-eating contest will take place on July 4 at noon.
-The Siren Music Festival is July 18 at 2pm, and the Sandsculpting and Arm Wrestling Contest is July 25, 12-5pm.
-The Coney Island Circus Sideshow is a 10-in-one circus show that performs Wednesdays-Sundays at Sideshows by the Seashore, located at Surf Avenue and West 12th Street.
-And beginning June 19, fireworks will be displayed every Friday night at 9:30pm.
+The Coney Island Circus Sideshow is a 10-in-one circus show that performs Wednesday-Sunday from June 10–September 5 at Sideshows by the Seashore, located at Surf Avenue and West 12th Street.
+Fireworks will be displayed every Friday night between June and August 9:30pm.

 Where: 1000 Surf Avenue, Coney Island, Brooklyn